tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

    The date range will be [08:00-09:00].

-   If the VC is then edited at 11:00, and “Dynamic date range” was checked, the date range will be [10:00-11:00]; otherwise it will still be [08:00-09:00].
+   If the VC is then edited at 11:00, and :guilabel:`Dynamic date range` was checked, the date range will be [10:00-11:00]; otherwise it will still be [08:00-09:00].

--  If the “Historic” checkbox is checked, VC attributes will be chosen among HDB attributes (otherwise, TDB).
+-  If the :guilabel:`Historic` checkbox is checked, VC attributes will be chosen among HDB attributes (otherwise, TDB).

--  If the “History” checkbox is not checked, you are in TDB mode so you can import long term snapshot.
+-  If the :guilabel:`History` checkbox is not checked, you are in TDB mode so you can import long term snapshot.
 In this case you can’t modify start and end date because the snapshot configures it himself.